+We’re not usually that family that keeps every single receipt in that one kitchen drawers, I swear.
 We only have 6 months worth of grocery receipts because I told my dad to keep certain receipts since we run an Airbnb.
-We buy breakfast and bakery items on certain days specifically for our guests that are tax-deductible.
-As usual, my Chinese language-ing abilities and his hearing abilities are both abysmal so he heard to keep all the receipts.
+But as usual, my Chinese language-ing abilities and his hearing abilities are both abysmal so he heard to keep all the receipts.

 Which is amazing because now I can examine our family’s groceries habits with a magnifying glass!

-This post was inspired by Frugal Asian Finance’s last food expense report, which I found to be relatable, entertaining and honest.
+This post was inspired by Ms. FAF’s last food expense report, which I found to be relatable, entertaining and honest.

 6 Months of Food Expenses: